-1. Summarize the evaluations of Phase III.

-2. Prepare this report as an interim report for public and regulatory review.
+- 1. Summarize the evaluations of Phase III. - 2.
+Prepare this report as an interim report for public and regulatory review.

-PHASE IV - DETAILED EVALUATION AND DEVELOPMENT OF THE NUTRIENT
+PHASE IV - DETAILED EVALUATION AND DEVELOPMENT OF THE NUTRIENT MANAGEMENT PLAN

-MANAGEMENT PLAN

 Phase IV provides a detailed analysis of costs and non-monetary factors for the alternative nutrient management scenarios.
 It also performs the environmental impact analysis for these alternative scenarios in accordance with State and Cape Cod Commission requirements.
 It presents the recommended nutrient management plan to mitigate the nutrient related problems in each watershed.
-This plan will include the scheduled implementation steps for pay facilities.

-each watershed.
 This plan will include the scheduled implementation steps for new facilities, management structures, local regulations, and funding requirements.
 The main tasks for this phase are listed below.

-The purpose of this phase is to select the most appropriate nitrogen management plan for environmental impact analysis.

-Barnstable based on a cost effectiveness analysis, analysis of non-monetary factors, and an
+The purpose of this phase is to select the most appropriate nitrogen management plan for Barnstable based on a cost effectiveness analysis, analysis of non-monetary factors, and an environmental impact analysis.